-An increase in the number of deaths in the U.S. has been observed over the last few decades, reflecting the increase in the size and aging of the population.
-However, the age-adjusted all cause death rates have declined yearly since 1980 (except in years of influenza outbreaks in 1983, 1985, 1988, 1993, and 1999) with the most recent available rate of 749.6 deaths per 100,000 people in 2009.
-Exhibit 1 provides some historical perspective on trends in the age-adjusted death rates between 1940 and 2009, showing that age-adjusted rates were nearly twice as high in 1940 as they were in 2000.
-Also since 1940, age-adjusted rates have decreased by 60 percent for females compared to 55 percent for males.
-Across all races and ethnicities reported since 1997, the largest decline in “all cause” death rates has occurred among Blacks.
+An increase in the number of deaths in the U.S. has been observed each decade since 1940 (NCHS, 2019a), reflecting the increase in the size and aging of the population.
+However, in general, the age-adjusted "all cause" death rates have declined nearly every year since 1980 (NCHS, 2019a) with the most recent available rate of 731.9 deaths per 100,000 people in 2017 (Exhibit 1).
+Exhibit 1 provides some historical perspective on trends in the age-adjusted death rates for groups with available data between 1940 and 2017, showing that age-adjusted rates were more than twice as high in 1940 as they were in 2017.
+Since 1940, age-adjusted rates have decreased by 61 percent for females compared to 56 percent for males.
+Across all races and ethnicities reported since 1997, the largest percent decline in “all cause” death rates has occurred among Asian/Pacific Islanders and blacks.

-During 2009, heart disease was the leading cause of death across the reported racial and ethnic groups, except for Asians or Pacific Islanders and Hispanics, for whom cancer (malignant neoplasms) was the leading cause of death.
-Heart disease, malignant neoplasms, and unintentional injury are in the top five causes of death for all reported racial and ethnic groups.
-Diabetes continues to rank in the top five causes of death among American Indians/Alaska Natives, Asians or Pacific Islanders, Blacks, and Hispanics, and ranks seventh among Whites and non-Hispanics behind Alzheimer’s Disease (Exhibit 2).
+During 2017, heart disease was the leading cause of death across all the reported racial and ethnic groups, except for Asians/Pacific Islanders and Hispanics, for whom cancer (malignant neoplasms) was the leading cause of death.
+Heart disease, cancer (malignant neoplasms), and accidents (unintentional injuries) are in the top five causes of death for all reported racial and ethnic groups.
+Diabetes continues to rank in the top five causes of death among American Indians/Alaska Natives, Asians/Pacific Islanders, blacks, and Hispanics, and ranks seventh among whites and non-Hispanics (all races) behind Alzheimer’s Disease.

 Death rates are based on underlying cause of death as entered on a death certificate by a physician, medical examiner, or coroner.
 Incorrect coding and low rates of autopsies that confirm the cause of death may occur.
 Additionally, some individuals may have had competing causes of death.
-When more than one cause or condition is entered by the physician, medical examiner, or coroner, the underlying cause is determined by the sequence of conditions on the certificate, provisions of the ICD [International Classification of Diseases], and associated selection rules and modifications (CDC, n.d.).
+When more than one cause or condition is entered by the physician, medical examiner, or coroner, the underlying cause is determined by the sequence of conditions on the certificate, provisions of the ICD (International Classification of Diseases), and associated selection rules and modifications (CDC, 2020a).
 Consequently, some misclassification of reported mortality might occur as a result of these uncertainties, as well as the underreporting of some causes of death.

-Death rates were obtained from vital statistics reports published by CDC’s National Center for Health Statistics (NCHS, 2001, 2011, 2012).
-Data in the NCHS reports are based in part on unpublished work tables, available on the NCHS website at http://www.cdc.gov/nchs/deaths.htm.
-Leading cause of death and YPLL data were extracted from CDC’s Web-Based Injury Statistics Query and Reporting System (WISQARS) (CDC, 2012) (http://www.cdc.gov/ncipc/wisqars/).
+Death rates were obtained from vital statistics data published by CDC’s National Center for Health Statistics (NCHS, 2001, 2019a,c).
+Data in the NCHS reports are based in part on unpublished work tables, available on the NCHS website at https://www.cdc.gov/nchs/nvss/deaths.htm.
+Leading cause of death and YPLL data were extracted from CDC’s Web-Based Injury Statistics Query and Reporting System (WISQARS) (CDC, 2020b) (https://www.cdc.gov/injury/wisqars/).
 The underlying data in WISQARS come from CDC/NCHS annual mortality data files.